Felder-silverman

 Active-Reflective continuum determines how you prefer to process information.

-Sequential-Global continuum determines how you prefer to organize and progress toward information.
+Sequential-Global continuum determines how you prefer to organize and progress toward understanding information.

 Felder-Silverman model